Fix: Assassins Creed Odyssey Crashing at Startup and Won’t Launch

 Assassins Creed Odyssey Crashing at Startup or Not Loading: How to Fix

-Now, without wasting any more time, let’s jump into the steps below.
-Keep in mind that both the Nvidia and AMD graphics drivers are well optimized for the Assassin’s Creed Odyssey game.
+Now, let’s jump into the steps below without wasting any more time.
+Remember that both the Nvidia and AMD graphics drivers are well-optimized for the Assassin’s Creed Odyssey game.
 So, if in case, you haven’t updated your graphics driver yet, do this first.

 1. Update Graphics Drivers

-If you’re using the Nvidia graphics card then update the GeForce Experience app on your PC from the Nvidia official site here.
-But if you’re using the AMD graphics card on your system, then update the latest AMD Drivers from here.
+If you’re using an Nvidia graphics card, update the GeForce Experience app on your PC from the Nvidia official site here.
+But if you’re using an AMD graphics card on your system, update the latest AMD Drivers from here.

 2. Disable Steam Overlay